What Is a Ghostwriter (And Should You Really Hire One?)

 • Less time.
 Many authors rely on ghostwriting services because they just don’t have the time it takes to write high-quality content.
 So, they hire a ghostwriter that is able to provide quick-turnaround times, which in turn means less time it takes to publish.

 • Potentially higher quality.
 If you know your topic, but are lacking in writing skills, you might opt for a professional writer to help you produce a high quality book.
-Of course, this is assuming the ghostwriter is actually a skilled writer.
+Of course, this is assuming they are actually a skilled writer.

 • Tap into expertise of professionals.
 Ghostwriters write books for a living.
 This is their area of expertise, which means they probably know a whole lot more about the process than you do.
 Or, maybe the ghostwriter you hire is an expert in a specific topic you’ll be covering in your book!

 • Accommodations for those with disabilities.
-For those with impairments, chronic illness, or disabilities that prevent them from writing a book, a ghostwriter is a huge helping hand.
+For those with impairments, chronic illness, or disabilities that prevent them from writing a book, having someone else to write is a huge helping hand.

-Alright, now that we have a solid idea of the benefits that come with using a ghostwriter, let’s take a look at some of the potential disadvantages.
+Alright, now that we have a solid idea of the benefits that come with using ghostwriting, let’s take a look at some of the potential disadvantages.

 • Your voice.
 Your book is a reflection of your experience, knowledge, and story.
 Your writing tone and passion will likely not shine through if someone else is writing for you.
 Although ghostwriters are professional writers and many can capture part of your essence, they will never be able to fully express your original thoughts.